pedasmith/ExtractData/SimpleExportBingMapsCollection/Assets/_Work_List.md

 ### Convert ypid and sid

 Update Ypid cache to use the "right" directory

+2025-09-01: DONE: Additional output: Markdown.
+And it saves "all the data"
-UX for the extract.
-Normally it's super fast but converting the ypid takes time UX for when there isn't a Collections visible.
+2025-09-01: DONE: UX for the extract.
+Normally it's super fast but converting the ypid takes time
+2025-09-01: DONE: UX for when there isn't a Collections visible.
 Gather useful debug info and offer to email?
-N Items: ___ should be a cheerier message about how the extract is complete
+2025-09-01: DONE: N Items: ___ should be a cheerier message about how the extract is complete
+2025-09-01: DONE: Sort output
 2025-08-31: DONE: Export.
 Use a file picker.
 Uses the collection name for the suggested file name.
 2025-08-31: DONE: Icons + added to Gihub
 2025-08-30: DONE: The Ypid work queue is wrong!
 It starts off at "my" location.
 The only choice is to wait e.g. 5 seconds?